canonical/mlflow-operator/docs/how-to/deploy/deploy-ck8s-aws.rst

 This guide shows how to connect Juju to an existing `Charmed Kubernetes <https://ubuntu.com/kubernetes/charmed-k8s/docs>`_ (CK8s) cluster and deploy the MLflow bundle on top of it.

-Prerequisites
+Requirements
 -------------

-We assume that you have access to a CK8s cluster using ``kubectl``.
-If you don't have a cluster set up, you can follow this guide: :doc:`Create CK8s on AWS <create-ck8s-aws>`.
+Access to a CK8s cluster using ``kubectl``.
+If you don't have a cluster set up, you can follow this guide: :ref:`Create CK8s on AWS <create-ck8s-aws>`.

 Install Juju
 ------------